gg0h/gg0h.github.io/_posts/2021-7-8-TryHackMe-Pre-Security-Review.md

 # Understanding the web
 ![](/images/attachments/Pasted&#32;image&#32;20210708174446.png)

 The next section teaches you all about website fundamentals, diving into the DNS and HTTP protocols followed by the "Putting it all together" room.
-I really enjoyed this one, the final exercise has you put in order a series of events that take place when you type a website into your browser.
+I enjoyed this one, the final exercise has you put in order a series of events that take place when you type a website into your browser.
 This is a nice conclusion to the section where all the pieces of information introduced slide into place creating a cohesive understanding.

 # Operating system fundamentals
 We next move onto operating systems, going over the basics of Linux and Windows OS.
-Both these section feature in browser interactive machines, so no need to spin up a VM you can dive straight in!
+Both these sections feature in browser interactive machines, so no need to spin up a VM you can dive straight in!
 ![](/images/attachments/Pasted&#32;image&#32;20210708174552.png)
-The linux section guides you through all the basic commands needed to work your way around a Linux terminal.
-All commands can be experimented with uusing the in browser machine and your understanding is verified by the room questions.
-Here is a quick look at the in browser machine:
+The Linux section guides you through all the basic commands needed to work your way around a Linux terminal.
+All commands can be experimented with using the in-browser machine and your understanding is verified by the room questions.
+Here is a quick look at the in-browser machine:

 ![](/images/attachments/Pasted&#32;image&#32;20210708183139.png)

-The last section is covering the fundamentals of Window operating system.
+The last section is covering the fundamentals of the Windows operating system.

 ![](/images/attachments/Pasted&#32;image&#32;20210708174615.png)

-These rooms again give you an in browser machine experience, this time with a Graphical User Interface (GUI).
+These rooms again give you an in-browser machine experience, this time with a Graphical User Interface (GUI).
 You can also connect with RDP if you'd prefer.
 Covered are many of the basic features of the operating system, but also some not-so basics.
-As a non beginner I even learned a thing or two about some of the utilities hidden within `MSConfig`, covered in "Windows Fundamentals 2".
+As a non-beginner, I even learned a thing or two about some of the utilities hidden within `MSConfig`, covered in "Windows Fundamentals 2".

-A look at the in browser windows machine:
+A look at the in-browser windows machine:

 ![](/images/attachments/Pasted&#32;image&#32;20210708184346.png)
 # Completion